Overview

 - No encapsulation required - Standard IP67 protection rating

-- Resistant to electromagnetic interference - Measuring unit is non-magnetic, completely resistant to EMI fields
+- Resistant to electromagnetic interference - The measuring unit is non-magnetic and fully resistant to electromagnetic interference fields

 Open System

-myonic has developed a new generation of absolute measuring heads and has deliberately designed this development to be open.
+myonic has developed a new generation of absolute measuring heads and has deliberately designed this development as an open system.
 All manufacturers and users can procure these systems directly from Heidenhain (AMO).

 This guarantees unrestricted access to these systems for all users.
-When choosing the measuring head, there is no need to be tied to a single roller bearing manufacturer.
+When selecting the measuring head, there is no need to be tied to a single roller bearing manufacturer.

 Measuring Accuracy